swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 ~~~
 {: .output}

-The program starts by importing the `RSQLite` library.
-If we were connecting to MySQL, DB2, or some other database,
-we would import a different library,
-but all of them provide the same functions,
-so that the rest of our program does not have to change
-(at least, not much)
-if we switch from one database to another.
+The program starts by importing the `{DBI}` library. `{DBI}` provides a uniform interface to using SQL databases from within R. This lets us use different types of database, changing only the function used to make the connection to the DB.
+If we were connecting to MySQL, DB2, or some other database, we would change the connection function to one from the library for our DB.

 Line 2 establishes a connection to the database.
 Since we're using SQLite,